pdorobisz/temperature-monitor/README.md

 **Configuration**

 Login to Grafana (http://raspberrypi:3000) as `admin` (default password: "admin"), open side menu, click organisation name and select `API Keys` option.
-Create new api key, add it to `scripts/configureGrafana.sh` script in this repository and then execute it to create new Influx DB datasource and new dashboard:
+Create new api key, add it to `scripts/configureGrafana.sh` script in this repository and then execute it to create new InfluxDB datasource and new dashboard:

 ```